-Nominal gas supply pressure is 34mbar.
+Recommended gas supply pressure is .5psig or 34mbar.
 Do not exceed 5psig supply pressure to gas train.

 The AGM-PV is not designed or intended as a gas CAUTION: shutoff device.
 Gas flow across the valve can occur even with venturi set to the minimum position.